What Is Emotional Regulation?

 Our ability to self-regulate is influenced by a number of factors that can either support or challenge our self-regulation efforts.
 Understanding these factors can help in developing strategies to enhance self-regulation skills.
 Here are some key factors:

-• Cultural and societal expectations: Cultural and societal norms can shape the way we self-regulate.
+Similarly, cultural and societal norms can also shape the way we self-regulate.
 Different cultures may encourage or discourage emotional expression, influencing how we learn to regulate their feelings.

 The emotional regulation process includes a number of strategies aimed at managing and influencing our emotional experiences and expressions.
 This includes both preventative techniques, which help us avoid unnecessary emotional distress, and response techniques, which allow us to deal with emotions once they have arisen.